embedded-office/canopen-stack/docs/docs/hardware/can/index.md

 The function initializes the internal driver variables for managing the CAN communication and prepares the CAN controller for operation.

-*Note: the CAN controller must not active on the network, because at this calling time the bit timing is not known.*
+*Note: the CAN controller must not active on the network because at this calling time the bit timing is not known.*

 #### CAN Enable